vatesfr/xen-orchestra/docs/docs/restapi.md

 ### Accessing the Xen Orchestra API documentation in Swagger

 The Swagger UI is available at `/rest/v0/docs`.
-It doesn't just provide documentation of available endpoints.
-It also **lets you test them directly from the interface**, making it easier to experiment with the API without writing any code.
+It doesn't just provide documentation of available endpoints, but also **lets you test them directly from the interface**.
+This way, you can experiment with the API without writing any code!

 ## Ongoing Improvements